 Download the most current GPSS Senate Handbook 2015-2016

-GPSS has a variety of internal committees that participate in decision making for the organization.
-One of the ways that students can voice graduate needs across campus is through various committees.
-There are several standing committees that exist every year and are run by Student government itself and take care of various issues.
-Each committee has a specific set of responsibilities and issues that they cover.
-Members of these committees are appointed according to the GPSS Bylaws.
-To apply for a committee, fill out the application and email it to the committee chair.
+GPSS has a variety of internal Committees that participate in decision making for the organization.
+One of the ways that students can voice graduate needs across campus is through these.
+There are several standing Committees that exist every year.
+Each Committee has a specific set of responsibilities and issues that they cover.
+Most of these Committees are open to any graduate and professional student.

-- The Diversity Committee (DivCom) shall be composed of the Secretary and any number of volunteer members that are graduate and professional students
+- The Empowerment, “Diversity,” and Accountability Committee (EDA) shall be composed of the Vice President of Equity and Inclusion and any number of volunteer members that are graduate and professional students

-- The Secretary shall chair and oversee the functioning of this committee
+- The VP of Equity and Inclusion shall chair and oversee the functioning of this committee

 - A Student Activities Office advisor will serve as an ex-officio non-voting member